bretmullinix/openshift-idm-cluster-on-aws/part2-install-idm/7th-tdd-iteration/readme.md

     1. cd ../..

     1. Run `molecule converge`.
 The command runs the **tasks/main.yml** and installs IDM.
-This task will take 5-10 minutes to install.
+This task will take 15-30 minutes to install.

     1. Run `molecule verify`.
 The test should pass.
 The test represents the **Green** in the **Red, Green, Refactor** iteration of TDD.

 1. **REFACTOR** --> Does any of the code need **Refactoring**?

+    1. The **verify.yml** looks a
+    little messy with all the tasks checking for the configuration of IDM.
+Let's move the tasks to a separate file.

+        1. Create the file **molecule/default/tasks/check-if-idm-is-configured.yml**
+        1. Edit the file and add the following content:

+            ```yaml
+           - name: Get the IDM Servers IP Address
+             shell:
+               cmd: >
+                 dig +short {{ ansible_fqdn }} A
+             register: output_dig_server_ip_address

+           - name: Check to make sure IDM is configured for DNS
+             fail:
+               msg: "IDM DNS is not configured.
+No IP Address is returned when a DIG is performed."
+             when: output_dig_server_ip_address["stdout"] == ""

+           - name: Check to make sure IDM is a server registered with itself
+             ipa_host:
+               name: "{{ ansible_fqdn }}"
+               state: present
+               ipa_host: "{{ ansible_fqdn }}"
+               ipa_user: admin
+               ipa_pass: "{{  idm_admin_password }}"
+            ```
+        1. In the **molecule/default/verify.yml**, remove the content above from the file.
+        1. In the **molecule/default/verify.yml**, add the following content to the end:

+            ```yaml
+                 - name: Check to see if IDM is configured
+                   include_tasks: tasks/check-if-idm-is-configured.yml
+           ```

+        1. Run `molecule test` (the whole process can take 30-45 minutes) to ensure the role works as intended.

-    1. We look at the role files and determine that no refactoring is needed.
+    1. We look at the role files and determine that no other refactoring is needed.
     We have completed our refactoring.

 We have configured RedHat IDM in our 7th TDD iteration.